Oral-History:Alice C. Parker

 It is recommended that this oral history be cited as follows:

-Alice Parker, an oral history conducted in 2022 by Tom Coughlin, IEEE History Center, Piscataway, NJ, USA.
+Alice Parker, an oral history, #875, conducted on 2 March 2022 by Tom Coughlin, IEEE History Center, Piscataway, NJ, USA.

 Interview